 “Zahn paints every detail [in Angelmass] with gleamy realism . . . scientific dialogue that streams with starship hardware and military trooper talk . . . immensely appealing.”—Kirkus Review

-Timothy Zahn is a Hugo Award winner and the author of the New York Times #1 bestseller Heir to the Empire, as well as the best-selling Star Wars: Thrawn series of novels.
+Timothy Zahn is a Hugo Award winner and the author of the New York Times #1 bestseller, Heir to the Empire, as well as the best-selling Star Wars: Thrawn series of novels.
 Born in Chicago, he earned a B.S. in physics from Michigan State University and an M.S. in physics from the University of Illinois.
 He sold his first story to Analog in 1978, and immediately attracted attention as a new writer of science fiction based on real, cutting-edge science.
 Baen published his popular Cobra trilogy in one volume.
 His other popular series include the Conqueror and Dragonback novels.
-With David Weber and Thomas Pope, he is the author of novels A Call to Arms and A Call to Vengeance.
-Zahn has written more than fifty novels, including the recent Cobra Rebellion series entries Cobra Outlaw and Cobra Traitor.
+With David Weber and Thomas Pope, he is the author of novels A Call to Duty, A Call to Arms, A Call to Vengeance, and A Call to Insurrection.
+Zahn has written more than 50 novels, including the recent Cobra Rebellion series entries Cobra Outlaw and Cobra Traitor.

 Thomas Pope is a founder of BuNine, a collection of professionals assisting David Weber in defining and documenting the Honorverse.
 Tom served as lead editor for House of Steel and is collaborating with David Weber and Timothy Zahn on a new series set in the early days of the Manticoran Navy.
 He lives in Pittsburgh with his wife, two children, and a constantly growing menagerie of pets.